bitcoin-sv/go-sdk/README.md

 ## Features & Deliverables

-- **Main Project Feature**: Description of the feature

-- **Main Project Feature 2**: Description of the feature

-- **Secondary Project Feature**: Description of the feature
+- **Sound Cryptographic Primitives**: Secure key management, signature computations, and encryption protocols.

+- **Script Level Constructs**: Network-compliant script interpreter with support for custom scripts and serialization formats.

+- **Transaction Construction and Signing**: Comprehensive transaction builder API, ensuring versatile and secure transaction creation.

+- **Transaction Broadcast Management**: Mechanisms to send transactions to both miners and overlays, ensuring extensibility and future-proofing.

+- **Merkle Proof Verification**: Tools for representing and verifying merkle proofs, adhering to various serialization standards.

+- **Serializable SPV Structures**: Structures and interfaces for full SPV verification.

+- **Secure Encryption and Signed Messages**: Enhanced mechanisms for encryption and digital signatures, replacing outdated methods.

 ## Documentation

-Provide detailed information and links to the various places the project is documented, including concepts, getting started guides, tutorials, and API specifications.
+The SDK is richly documented with code-level annotations.
+This should show up well within editors like VSCode.
+For complete API docs, check out [API.md](./API.md).
+Please refer to the [Libraries Wiki](#) (link to be provided) for a deep dive into each feature, tutorials, and usage examples.

 ## Contribution Guidelines

-We're always looking for contributors to help us improve the project.
+We're always looking for contributors to help us improve the SDK.
 Whether it's bug reports, feature requests, or pull requests - all contributions are welcome.

 1. **Fork & Clone**: Fork this repository and clone it to your local machine.
-2. **Set Up**: Run `npm install` to install all dependencies.
+2. **Set Up**: Run `go get github.com/bitcoin-sv/go-sdk` to get all the modules.
 3. **Make Changes**: Create a new branch and make your changes.
-4. **Test**: Ensure all tests pass by running `npm test`.
+4. **Test**: Ensure all tests pass by running `go test ./...`.
 5. **Commit**: Commit your changes and push to your fork.
 6. **Pull Request**: Open a pull request from your fork to this repository.